2017 Western Michigan Broncos football team: Akron

 In a game that was postponed a day due to heavy flooding in Waldo Stadium, WMU lost to Akron 14–13.
 The Broncos trailed 14–3 at halftime and could only score 10 points in the 4th quarter.
 WMU had the ball with 45 seconds left in the game and drove to the Akron 39 yard line, but could not attempt a 56-yard field goal before time expired.
 Franklin led the Broncos with 130 yards rushing on 31 carries.
 WMU outgained Akron 426 total yards to 215.

 After the game was postponed, 1 to 1.4 million gallons of water were removed from the field overnight.
 The game was originally scheduled to be broadcast on the CBS Sports Network (CBSSN), but due to the postponement, was not televised.
 This was the first MAC game to be played on a Sunday since 2006.

-Eastern Michigan
+At Eastern Michigan

 The following week, the Broncos traveled to face rival Eastern Michigan.
 After taking a 10–7 lead at halftime, Jarvion Franklin's seven-yard rush gave the Broncos a 17–10 lead heading into the fourth quarter.
 However, the Eagles tied it up early in the fourth quarter and moved in to field goal range as the clock was running out.
 A 37-yard field goal attempt was no good as time expired to send the game in to overtime.
 In overtime, WMU was forced to settle for a field goal and the Bronco defense prevented the Eagles from scoring a touchdown.
 The Eagles missed another field goal, this one from 24 yards out, to give the Broncos the 20–17 win.
 Franklin rushed for 104 yards and a touchdown in the game as the Broncos moved to 5–3 on the season.